Gruppe-H/DB_assignment1/README.md

 7. What correlation is there between GDP, base emissions and target emissions?
 8. How many countries are represented in the data?
 9. How many have a desired target emission without a base emission?
 10. Is there a correlation between baseline year and the target emissions?

+Answers for the questions can be found under images where the result of stored prosedures and views are.

 ### 6. Design and implement a model for scaling the database, considering ACID and/or CAP theorem rules.